 On with the story.
 Pope Gelasius I was, understandably, less than thrilled with this custom.
 So he changed the lottery to have both young men and women draw the names of saints whom they would then emulate for the year (a change that no doubt disappointed a few young men).
 Instead of Lupercus, the patron of the feast became Valentine.
 For Roman men the day continued to be an occasion to seek the affections of women, and it became a tradition to give out handwritten messages of admiration that included Valentine's name.

-So my dear Kathryn, traditionalist that I am, I continue with this as a way to show my love for you.
+So, Kathryn, traditionalist that I am, I continue with this as a way to show my love for you.
 I even travelled to Ireland, the land of your ancestors, for the materials for this card.
 Did you know the relics of St. Valentine are in a church in Dublin?

 I wanted everything to be just right for you and yet I'm terrified.
 I can tell you that.
 I'm so afraid that you'll reject me and I'd only have myself to blame.